 During the installation of wind turbines, wind farm substations, converter platforms, and traditional oil and gas facilities, pile-driving operations generate considerable noise.
 Globally, several countries are challenging noise pollution by introducing underwater noise restrictions; however, for Heerema, the ambition is to go further than to be compliant and to create 'silent foundations.'
 The development of alternative pile foundations that could be installed without producing significant underwater noise is currently ongoing.

-Two foundation concepts are under development, and these are push-in piles and large helical or screw piles.
-The push-in pile design replaces a traditional single open tubular pile with a cluster of four smaller diameter open tubular piles.
+The foundation concept under development is called push-in piles, with a design that replaces a traditional single open tubular pile with a cluster of four smaller diameter open tubular piles.
 This design can eliminate noise pollution as it requires no pile-driving or hammering - instead, after some strokes, each of the piles is pushed into the soil with two or three providing the uplift resistance required to push in the fourth.
 This concept might sound complicated, but it uses a similar principle to onshore installations of sheet pile walls.